-Thirty years later—following the United States' Civil War—the college's board of trustees opened Asbury's doors to women.
+Thirty years later - following the United States' Civil War - the college's board of trustees opened Asbury's doors to women.
 But the coeds admitted in 1867 were not readily welcomed by all students.
-Many feared acceptance of females would diminish the college's reputation.
+Many feared acceptance of women would diminish the college's reputation.
 Initially, the women were taunted by male students and met disapproval from friends and townspeople.

 The women persevered.
 They proved to hold their own academically, and gradually gained greater respect.
 But the first coeds were excluded from membership in the clubs or societies that existed at the college in the 1860s.
 Theirs was a lonely existence.

-Their tasks included designing a badge, developing a constitution and bylaws, and identifying potential members—women of outstanding character determined to excel academically.
-The following autumn, Hannah Fitch and Bettie Tipton were invited to join them.
+Their tasks included designing a badge, developing a constitution and bylaws, and identifying potential members - women of outstanding character determined to excel academically.
+The following autumn, Hannah Fitch and Bettie Tipton were invited to join.
 Now, four in number, the women carefully completed their plans.
 On January 27, 1870, the first official meeting of Kappa Alpha Theta was held.